Mikkelsv/ActivePerception/README.md

   * **Coverage** - single indice, float (current coverage)
   * **Reward** - 3 indices, floats (coverage reward, distance reward, step reward)
 * **Reset** - Resets the environment, though not necessary as its automatically resets within the environment

-See Unities [Python API page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md) for further information
+See Unities [Python API page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md) for further information.
+The environment either interacts through an Executeable of the Unity Solution or through Unity itself.
+Using an executeable gives up to 40% better performance.

 ## Authors